 playing in the sand, but I can't hear what they are saying.
 The water is gently lapping

-These skills are not to be used instead of pain medicine or any other type of medicine
+These skills are not to be used instead of pain medicine or any other type of treatment

 that you need.
 They should be used with your current treatment.

-It does not mean that it is not working.
+It does not mean that it's not working.
 It may mean that you need the sleep.
 Allow

 yourself to enjoy the rest that comes with a relaxed body and mind.

 Progressive muscle relaxation and guided imagery take practice to help you relax.

 When you feel good with these skills, they may also help with pain or nausea and vomiting.

 Talk with your healthcare provider or someone you trust about your feelings of anxiety